 Taking Advantage Of Breakers On Drift

-Now that we understand how to identify breakers, let's explore how traders can place trades to utilize this price action concept.
+Now that you understand how to identify breakers, let's explore how traders can place trades to utilize this price action concept.

 As mentioned earlier, breakers can be used as a point of entry into the market.
 Traders can place their trades at these breakers and set their stop loss below the swing low to target trend continuation in the new direction.
 To target trend continuation, traders can look for the next source of liquidity, whether it be a fair value gap (FVG), orderblock, or internal liquidity.